-Phoenix, AZ (Vocus) -- A study recently released and published in the New England Journal of Medicine found that the extra fat around the waist dramatically increased the risk of premature death in individuals.
-Even individuals with normal BMI Indexes were at higher risks if their hip/waist ratio indicated the presence of excess abdominal fat.
-"This increase in fat storage is due primarily to lack of exercise throughout the day, such as that provided by treadmill desks," according to Steve Bordley, founder of TrekDesk, a treadmill desk manufacturer.
+A study recently released and published in the New England Journal of Medicine found that extra fat around the waist dramatically increased the risk of premature death in individuals.
+Even individuals with normal BMI (Body Mass Indices) were at higher risks if their hip/waist ratio indicated the presence of excess abdominal fat.

-This increase in fat storage is due primarily to lack of exercise throughout the day, such as that provided by treadmill desks This extensive study, conducted in Europe, followed more than 360,000 individuals from nine European nations.
+This increase in fat storage was found to be due primarily to lack of exercise throughout the day.
+The study, conducted in Europe, followed more than 360,000 individuals from nine European nations.
 On average the study participants were 51 years old at the beginning of the ten year study.
 Even with normal BMI (Body Mass Index) rates each 2 inch increase in belt size equated to a 13% and 17% increase in death risk for women and men respectively.

 Why are individuals with normal BMI's but disproportionate hip/waist ratios still at risk?
 The answer seems to lie in the nature of abdominal fat.
 It is theorized by Dr. Tobias Pischon of the German Institute of Human Nutrition that abdominal fat may trigger "messenger substances" that lead to chronic diseases.